 Doug Ahler's research on political polarization was cited in the Washington Post.
 Ahler is an IGS grad student.

 The Stockton Record cited Max Neiman in their coverage of a Stockton symposium on municipal fiscal stress.
 Neiman is an IGS resident scholar.

-Ethan Rarick is quoted in a Mercury News article on the Bay Bridge's bolt problem.
+Ethan Rarick is quoted in the Washington Post article, Is California’s top two primary system working?
 Rarick heads the Matsui Center at IGS.

 IGS affiliated faculty Terri Bimes is quoted in a Daily Cal article on voter turnout in the June primary.